p810/mysql-helper/docs/02_Query_Builder.md

 $connection->select()->from('table')->innerJoin('other_table')->on('table.table_id', 'other_table.foo')
 ```

-> **Note:** You must manually specify the table prefix for each column in the expression.
+> :bulb: **Note:** You must manually specify the table prefix for each column in the expression.

 `p810\MySQL\Builder\Grammar\Join::on()` has an equivalent method that specifies `or` as the logical operator, `orOn()`: